What is Oracle Database cloning:

 tar -xvf /tmp/clone_oracle.tar

-Again it would be good ,if it can be done with root user
+Again it would be good if it could be done with the root user

 Few things to check after the unpacking